Last reviewed: 16 September 2021

 Brookes Sports facilities are open, for more details, see the Brookes Sports webpages.

 What support is the University providing for students in self-isolation?

-Please see the Test and trace, reporting and self-isolation webpage for more information.
+Please see the Test and trace, reporting and self-isolation webpage for details on the support available.

 What support is available from Student Support Coordinators?

-During this unprecedented time, the University is aware that there are a lot of changes happening very quickly and this can feel overwhelming and cause worry and anxiety.
+We are aware that there continues to be a lot of uncertainty due to the pandemic and this can feel overwhelming and cause worry and anxiety.

 How are the University’s campus buildings being ventilated?

 Research shows that being in a room with fresh air can reduce the risk of infection from particles by over 70% - further detail and a video can be found on the Government website.

 Oxford Brookes’ Health and Safety Group has reviewed the types of ventilation systems within buildings and their optimal use.
-The University has considered the potential transmission of Covid-19 and is drawing upon latest Government and industry advice, including best practice from the Chartered Institution of Building Services Engineers, the Federation of European Heating, Ventilation and Air Conditioning and the Building Engineering Services Association.
+The University continues to draw upon latest Government and industry advice, including best practice from the Chartered Institution of Building Services Engineers, the Federation of European Heating, Ventilation and Air Conditioning and the Building Engineering Services Association.

 Any further enquiries related to ventilation should be raised via Service Now.

 What library resources are available?

-Please don’t forget that our Academic Liaison Librarians can also be considered a key resource available to you during this time and can be contacted.
+Please remember that Academic Liaison Librarians are also a key resource available to you during this time and can be contacted via email.

-For IT-related issues with equipment and access, either when checking in advance or on the day, please contact the IT Service Desk for assistance - Monday to Friday, 8.30am to 5.00pm or telephone: +44 (0) 1865 48 3311.
+For IT-related queries with equipment and access, either when checking in advance or on the day, please contact the IT Service Desk for assistance - Monday to Friday, 8.30am to 5.00pm or telephone: +44 (0) 1865 48 3311.

 Chat via the portal (including 24hr Self Service): https://service.brookes.ac.uk